JabRef/user-documentation/en/setup/databaseproperties.md

 #### Library mode

-You can select if your library follow the [BibTeX or the biblatex format](../cite/bibtex-and-biblatex.md).
+You can select if your library follows the [BibTeX or the biblatex format](../cite/bibtex-and-biblatex.md).

 ### Override default file directories